nature-cyj/Quandemic/README.md

 involve possibilities as time goes on.

 - **Regular Action: Move Citizens (Swap)**<br>
 In each turn, player should choose pairs of citizens to swap position.
-However, since the swapped citizens interact each other, they might additionally catch the virus.
+However, when a player use 'Mixed Quandemice' mode, they might additionally catch the virus since the swapped citizens can be exposed to the contaminated environment while swapping each other.
 The newly possible infected state is involved to the game as superposition.
-Simply, a quantum **SWAP** gate and a Kraus operator which puts 0 to 1 at a fixed possibility successively applied for each pair of citizens that the player selected.
+Simply, a quantum **SWAP** gate and a Kraus operator(only for 'Mixed Quandemic' mode) which puts 0 to 1 at a fixed possibility successively applied for each pair of citizens that the player selected.
 Players are allowed to swap 'neighboring' citizens only.

 - **Regular Action: Send Hospital**<br>
 There are two hospitals in this city placed at the certain area.<br>
   - **The 'H' hospital**<br>
-    The 'H' hospital is placed in every corner of the city.
-For example, in 3x3 city, 'H' hospital is placed at position 0, 2, 6, 8.
+    The 'H' hospital is placed on boundaries of the city.
+For example, in 3x3 city, 'H' hospital is placed at position 0, 1, 2, 3, 5, 6, 7, 8.
 The 'H' hospital works by applying Hadamard gate if player selects its position.
 Be careful that it might increase probability of infection if it is used in a wrong way!

   - **The Pauli's X hospital**<br>
     The Pauli's X hospital is placed at the center of the city.
 It acts to the citizen at the center by applying X gate.
 So the hospital will cure a citizen if one is infected, but it will infect a healthy one at the same time!
+This hospital has the perfect medicine, but it is located at the center of the city..
+It is really easy to get infected via passing through the central city.

 In each turn, the player should select which citizens to send hospital.
 It is only possible to send citizens that are placed on the hostpial area.
-For example, in 3x3 city, selecting 0, 4, 6 are valid action, while selecting 1, 8 is invalid because there is no hospital at position 1.

 - **The last, mandatory PCR test**<br>